 I’ve been on river cruises before but haven’t ever stayed in a cabin below the waterline.

-We didn’t know at this point just how little time my parents would spend in the room before getting an upgrade due to a rather strange problem but it was long enough for us to experience what it was like overnight and while sailing.
+We didn’t know at this point just how little time my parents would spend in the room before getting an upgrade due to a rather strange problem.
+It was long enough for us to experience what it was like overnight and while sailing.

 The cabin was the same size as the superior cabins on other decks and our initial impressions were good.
 The cabin was a good size and seeing the water rush by the windows was really cool.